Don’t Submit To Debt Collection Violations

 The single most effective form of debt collection for a creditor is filing a lawsuit.
-If a lawsuit if filed against you, you must properly respond or risk having a judgment against you.
+If a lawsuit is filed against you, you must properly respond or risk having a judgment against you.
 The debt collection attorneys of SmithMarco, P.C., specializing in debt collection and FDCPA laws, have been protecting consumer rights for more than 35 combined years.
-Contact us for a free case review to determine if your personal debt collection consumer rights were violated.
-Our debt collection attorneys will provide you with the knowledge you need to protect your rights.